 The McKendree University School of Education created a standards-based curriculum and assessment system for all programs.
 The programs incorporate standards that reflect the integration of content, pedagogy and professional studies.
-The conceptual framework links course work and the assessment system.
+The Conceptual Framework links course work and the assessment system.
 A portfolio evaluation system was created as a systematic way of monitoring a candidate's progression through the programs.
 Candidates are required to meet screening criteria and pass through program assessment points that define their progression through the program.
-Performance indicators are outlined for each gate.
-In order to complete the requirements for each gate, the candidate works with a faculty advisor while completing course work or field experiences.
 The candidate is then required to complete a final assessment based on program standards.
 An interview, review or evaluation by the candidate serves to inform the faculty and validate the candidate's progress in the program.
-The purpose of the McKendree University assessment system is to ensure the preparation of candidates who demonstrate the knowledge, skills and dispositions inherent in the framework for the teacher education model.
+The purpose of the McKendree University assessment system is to ensure the preparation of candidates who demonstrate the knowledge, skills and dispositions inherent in the framework for the Teacher Education model.